isomerpages/moe-xinminsec/_resources-for-student-n-parent/Pastoral Matters/School Rules and Regulations.md

 caning and suspension from school.</p>
 <p>Students who commit Cat C offences may be demoted from leadership positions,
 barred or benched from tournaments/competitions.</p>
-<p>&nbsp;</p>
-<p>Students who are suspended from school will not be allowed to re-sit any
+<p>&nbsp;Students who are suspended from school will not be allowed to re-sit
-tests or exams missed as a result of the suspension. &nbsp;Re-admission to school after suspension will be based on the conditions set by the School Management.</p>
+any tests or exams missed as a result of the suspension. &nbsp;Re-admission to school after suspension will be based on the conditions set by the School Management.</p>
 <p>&nbsp;</p>